nikiatanasow/flutter-course/README.md

 Try to recrate the ToDo application from the session.
 #### Theme 4
 Try to recrate the ToDo application from the session or improve it.
+#### Theme 5
+Improve the logic of the two button that are part of the AppBar on the main page.
+Currently their logic is not working accurately.
+For example if you have a filtered applied and only completed items as visualied when you mark all them as active filtering should be applied as well.